-Ciclesonide (Alvesco) was approved after the release of the 2007 NAEPP report and is therefore not contained in the comparative chart below.
+Mometasone (Asmanex) for pediatrics and ciclesonide (Alvesco) were approved after the release of the 2007 NAEPP report and is therefore not contained in the following comparative chart.
 However, the GINA guidelines were updated in 2008.

 NAEPP Expert Panel Report-3 Estimated Comparative Daily Dosages for Inhaled Corticosteroids (mcg/day)